wasmerio/wasmer.io/_posts/wasmer-go-embedding-1.0.md

-The `wasmer-go` package now features [WASI](https://github.com/WebAssembly/wasi) (The WebAssembly System Interface), with all the snapshot previews; understand, all the versions.
+The `wasmer-go` package now features [WASI](https://github.com/WebAssembly/wasi) (The WebAssembly System Interface) support with all the snapshot previews (that is, all the versions).

 First, the `GetWasiVersion` function can be used to know which version of WASI a WebAssembly module is using or whether it's not using WASI